Jean-Bédel Bokassa: Military career

 The Second World War broke out in September 1939 following his enlistment.
 While serving in the second bataillon de marche, Bokassa became a corporal in July 1940, and a sergeant major in November 1941.
 After the occupation of France by Nazi Germany, he served with an African unit of the Free French Forces and took part in the capture of the Vichy government's capital at Brazzaville.
 On 15 August 1944, he participated in the Allied forces' landing in Provence, France, as part of Operation Dragoon, and fought in southern France and in Germany in early 1945, before Nazi Germany collapsed.
 He remained in the French Army after the war, studying radio transmissions at an army camp in the French coastal town of Fréjus.

 Afterwards, Bokassa attended officer training school in Saint-Louis, Senegal.
 On 7 September 1950, he headed to French Indochina as the transmissions expert for the battalion of Saigon-Cholon.
 Bokassa saw some combat during the First Indochina War before his tour of duty ended in March 1953.
-For his exploits in battle, he was honoured with membership of the Légion d'honneur, and was decorated with Croix de guerre.
+For his exploits in battle, he was honoured with membership of the Legion of Honour, and was decorated with Croix de guerre.
 During his stay in Indochina, he married a 17-year-old Vietnamese girl named Nguyễn Thị Huệ.
-After Huệ bore him a daughter, Bokassa had the child registered as a French national.
+After Huệ bore him a daughter, Martine, Bokassa had the child registered as a French national.
 Bokassa left Indochina without his wife and child, as he believed he would return for another tour of duty in the near future.
+Later as president, Bokassa sought out his Vietnamese daughter, at first falling for an alleged imposter before identifying his real daughter by a distinctive scar on her foot.

 Upon his return to France, Bokassa was stationed at Fréjus, where he taught radio transmissions to African recruits.
 In 1956, he was promoted to second lieutenant, and two years later to lieutenant.
 Bokassa was then stationed as a military technical assistant in December 1958 in Brazzaville, and in 1959 after a twenty-year absence he was posted back to his homeland in Bangui.
 He was promoted to the rank of captain on 1 July 1961.
-The French colony of Ubangi-Chari, part of French Equatorial Africa, had become a semi-autonomous territory of the French Community in 1958, and then an independent nation as the Central African Republic (CAR) on 13 August 1960.
+The French colony of Ubangi-Shari, part of French Equatorial Africa, had become a semi-autonomous territory of the French Community in 1958, and then an independent nation as the Central African Republic (CAR) on 13 August 1960.